alexpyattaev/agave/wire_format/README.md

 === Prerequisistes
-You are on a host running solana validator, for example its gossip port is `11.12.13.14:8001`
+You are on a host running solana validator, for example its gossip port is `11.12.13.14:8001` You have bpf-linker installed.
+If not `cargo install bpf-linker`.

 === Discover the ports of running validator
 This is required for any monitor command!